 - Don’t undervalue the SEO power of well-written product descriptions and blogs.

 Although your customers will never see the technical infrastructure behind your eCommerce website, they will certainly feel it.
 Remember, most customers will exit a site if their browser alerts them that it is ‘Not Secure.’
 Learn more about how to secure your business website here.

 By keeping the customer experience in mind — from the look of the home page to the way your website works — you’ll be setting yourself up for success.

-Whether you use an online store builder like GoDaddy’s or hire a pro web developer to build your site, use these tips as a guide in your decision-making.
+Whether you use GoDaddy’s online store builder or hire a pro web developer to build your site, use these tips as a guide in your decision-making.
 Remember to keep it simple, clean and always, always think about the customer experience.
 Finally, make sure everything works just as it should before you launch your new site!